mxahan/GAN_DL_project/Working_codes/readme.md

 Please fix the location of the dataset in the code which is the work_path in the original code.

-After fixing them, run the "sga_train.py" in any suitable IDE.
+After fixing them, run the "sgan_train.py" in any suitable IDE.

 If having issues, Please let me know via email zhasan3@umbc.edu

+For SGAN experiments, we have developed five codes to successfully run the SGAN implementation.
-Code Description:
+Developed Code Description:

 1. sgan_train.py  -  The main developed code for running sgan model
 2. gen_dis_def.py - Generator and discriminator defined in this function